ovotech/gitoops/README.md

 ### Ingest CircleCI data

 Unfortunately, the documented CircleCI REST API doesn't give everything we want.
 Luckily there's a "hidden" GraphQL API we can access with a cookie.
-With your browser, navigate to the CircleCI web UI and fetch your `ring-session` cookie:
+With your browser, navigate to the CircleCI web UI and fetch your `ring-session` cookie.
+You should be able to find this in a request to the `graphql-unstable` endpoint when loading some pages.

 ```
 $ export CIRCLECI_COOKIE=bla